elbowz/PyMAPE/README.md

 * Add subscribe_handler* to knowledge, also and mainly declined to key new/change/delete...
 * Autostart all unstarted Element on run
 ~~* move Unvicron start in init~~
-* add config file for web_server, redis, influxdb (token, org) ~~* inject "src_host" in Message when receive it (FastAPI) - https://stackoverflow.com/questions/60098005/fastapi-starlette-get-client-real-ip~~ CANNOT BE DONE, MISSIONG THE SRC_PORT (where client listing)
+* ~~add config file for web_server, redis, influxdb (token, org)~~
+* ~~inject "src_host" in Message when receive it (FastAPI) - https://stackoverflow.com/questions/60098005/fastapi-starlette-get-client-real-ip~~ CANNOT BE DONE, MISSIONG THE SRC_PORT (where client listing)
 * move loop.monitor/analyze/... under loop.add_monitor (or similar)
 * REST OpenAPI documentation (text and other stuff in remote/rest/[api,setup])
+* Monitor, Analyze, Plan, Execute should have a param to change the startOnSub, startOnInit
+* Add waitForLoop to sync (Data hydratation) loop through redis.
+Should be used before connect mape element e so use mape.loop.element.uid...take inspiration from redislock (BAH?!)

 ## CLI
 * `sudo docker run --name mape-redis -p 6379:6379 -v $(pwd)/docker/redis:/usr/local/etc/redis --rm redis redis-server /usr/local/etc/redis/redis.conf`